joycezhangjia/WiseTrans/README.md

 # WiseTrans
-WiseTrans is an adaptive transport protocol selection for mobile web service.
+WiseTrans is an adaptive transport protocol selection mechanism for mobile web service.
 See the paper for more details.

 ## Offline Training
 WiseTrans collects logs on testbed with various network conditions for offline training.